-Statement introduced in Junos OS Release 16.2 for MX Series.
+Statement introduced in Junos OS Release 16.2.

 Starts logging traces related to the programmable routing protocol process (prpd).
 The prpd provides public APIs to program routing systems, making it possible for users to directly access the APIs to customize, create and modify behavior of their network.

 Use the traceoptions command, along with related show commands, to help debug client-server interactions, identify the flow of control, and detect errors, get client-level information and statistics.

 You can filter traces according to the flag(s) you have enabled.

 If you do not include this statement, no tracing operations are performed.

 file filename—Name of